ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 menu_button_title: More information -> change it to the text you want
 ```

-### Edit the Contracts page titles
+### Edit the Contracts search page titles

-You can change the different filter titles of the contract search page and the table columns titles in the file **_ config.yml**, this is an example of the default configuration:
+You can change the different filter titles of the contracts search page and the table columns titles in the file **_ config.yml**, this is an example of the default configuration:

 ```
 contracts_title: Contracts by companies